 In order to achieve these goals, it is important to coordinate all efforts within an agreed strategic framework.
 This will allow World Athletics to set the right priorities, allocate resources effectively and make development measurable.
 The strategic framework must consist of consolidated Development Plans for all key players in development: Member Federations, Area Associations and World Athletics.

-World Athletics is in the process of building an eLearning environment for its stakeholders, key personnel and various interest groups.
-Our vision is that by creating and sharing content via eLearning we stimulate engagement in athletics and improve the competencies of athletics key stakeholders.
-The World Athletics eLearning environment will become a central feature of World Athletics education as a multipurpose platform.
-We expect the first eLearning courses to be available by March 2020.
+World Athletics has launched an eLearning platform for its stakeholders, key personnel and various interest groups.
+Our vision is that by creating and sharing content via eLearning, we stimulate engagement in athletics and improve the competencies of athletics key stakeholders.

 It is one of World Athletics responsibilities to foster coach education around the world and the World Athletics Coach Education and Certification System (CECS) is operated in more than 150 Member Federations.
 World Athletics Headquarters is responsible for the its structure, the provision of up-to-date content, education and certification of lecturers as well as administration of the diplomas.
 Currently, the CECS is under review and will be re-launched in 2020.